 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-Don't forget these ratios are just guidelines.
-We will be happy to go over pre-qualification to help you determine how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.